rayanejsilva/rayanejsilva.github.io/README.md

 This repository is part of the Precourse for HackYourFutureBelgium #Class15.

 The aim of the individual project is to learn how to develop a personal home page using HTML and CSS.

+## Technologies

+Project is created with:

+-  HTML
+-  CSS
+-  Canvas (Logo)